StevenWInfo/haskell-soda/README.md

 These bindings are currently designed for version 2.1 of SODA.
 The library also currently only contains functionality for consumer/query related API calls; It doesn't have any functionality for the publishing side of the API.
 However, if there's demand for it, then that could be in the plans for the future.

-This library is still very new, so it will probably be a while until it is ready for use in any sort of production environment.
-That could be sped up with some help, though!
+This library is still very new, so the design might fluctuate a bit initially and it will probably be a while until it is ready for use in any sort of production environment.
+Getting to production quality could be sped up with some help, though!
 I'm still pretty new to creating larger projects with Haskell, so any suggestions, submitted issues, or pull requests are more than welcome.

 The following is a short example of a SODA call for the URL `https://data.ct.gov/resource/y6p2-px98.json?category=Fruit&item=Peaches`
 ```haskell